dgaydukov/cert-spring5/files/spring5.md

 private static final org.apache.log4j.Logger log = org.apache.log4j.Logger.getLogger(App.class);
 ```
 Look into different class of `Logger` as compare to `@Log4j2`
-* `@Slf4j` - another logging annotation, very popular
-If we Delombok it we can see that it inserted following code
+* `@Slf4j` (Simple Logging Facade for Java) - another logging annotation, very popular.
+If we delombok it we can see that it inserted following code
 ```java
 private static final org.slf4j.Logger log = org.slf4j.LoggerFactory.getLogger(App.class);
 ```
 Here you see we use different logger.
 Compare to `log4j` we don't use implementation but rather a standard.
-And underneath we can use any logging stack.
+And underneath we can use any logging framework.
 For example, we can use `logback` or `lot4j` or any other logging framework.
 <br>
 To use `logback` with `slf4j` add this dependency to `pom.xml`
 ```xml